maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 providers and consumers to access the information of a single Doc document.
 It is implemented following the REST methodology and receives the ID of the Doc to be retrieved as an input argument.
 The MSR will respond with the Doc object identified by the provided ID, if that is found.
-The internal structure the Doc object is provided in more detail in the
+The internal structure of the Doc object is provided in more detail in the
 [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.